-- a. alternative project design; - b. assessment of project risks and impacts and contribution to the input; resettlement strategy including cut-off date to ensure, no structure or other development established in the project-affected area after the date will be eligible for compensation. - c. compensation procedure, rates and eligibility for entitlements; - d. choice of resettlement site and timing of relocation; - e.
+- a. alternative project design; - b. assessment of project risks and impacts and contribution to the input; resettlement strategy including cut-off date to ensure, no structure or other development established in the project-affected area after the date will be eligible for compensation; - c. compensation procedure, rates and eligibility for entitlements; - d. choice of resettlement site and timing of relocation;

+- e.
 Community development opportunities and initiatives; - f.
-Procedures for redressing grievances and resolving disputes; and - g.
-Mechanisms for monitoring and evaluation; and for implementing corrective actions - h.
+Procedures for redressing grievances and resolving disputes; - g.
+Mechanisms for monitoring and evaluation; and for implementing corrective actions; and - h.
 Other emerging issues

-A stakeholder engagement plan will be developed by the client and implementing partners to facilitate structured engagement with all identified stakeholders.
+A DRDIP stakeholder engagement plan is being developed by the Implementing Agency - the Office of the Prime Minister (OPM) to facilitate a structured engagement with all identified stakeholders throughout project implementation.
 This process will be undertaken upfront from the start of project implementation.